 There’s nothing more frustrating with this project than having extra sugar syrup leftover with nowhere to put it.
-So make sure you pick up several of the hard candy molds and prep them all so that you’re ready for however far your syrup takes you!
+So make sure you pick up several!
+Our Hard Candy Gems and Jewels Kit comes with three hexagon molds, which should work well for this recipe.
+Make sure to prep all your molds so that you’re ready for however far your syrup takes you!

 LESSON #5 – Don’t leave the syrup in the pan

 As I mentioned earlier, you need to dump the syrup into another container when it has reached the proper temperature.
 Otherwise, the hot pan will continue to cook the syrup and you’ll go over the target temperature and it will start to turn yellow.
 If you don’t believe a few degrees will make that much of a difference, take a look at this picture of my pan.
 After I had dumped it out and made my candies, I went back and looked and the small amount of sugar left in the pan started to turn yellow just from sitting there.
 Discoloration like that will ruin a batch of candies fast!